cloud-gov/product/adr/ADR-0002-container-to-container-encryption.md

 There are three main options here, the third having many sub-options:

+## Note:
+The upstream took on the native HTTPS support, so we're relying on that.

 ## Wait for native HTTPS support
 Asking about c2c encryption in Cloud Foundry community channels has opened up some conversations about offering this natively.
 We do not have a firm commitment or